Issue 64 online

-Issue 61 of the Nathaniel Report is now available online here here.
+Issue 64 of the Nathaniel Report is now available online here (PDF, 200Kb)

-The issue contains articles on euthanasia and cannabis that we trust you will find informative in the lead-up to the referendum questions that all voters will be asked to vote on.
+The issue contains articles on euthanasia, sustainability and abortion that we trust you will find informative.

 We understand that PDFs are not an ideal format for people who are visually impaired.
 For those of you who may struggle to read the PDF, there is also an option to have the articles read aloud to you through a web app called Natural Readers:

 - Go to https://www.naturalreaders.com/ using your preferred browser